oguimbal/jcool-docs/demander/negociation/intro.md

 ## Claims

-Once both parties have settled on an accepted version of facts, they will have to agree on the claims formulated by the demander.
+Once both parties have settled on the same version of facts, they will have to agree on the claims formulated by the demander.

 The process is similar to what happened with facts negociation: each party will have to tell what seems reasonable, until an agreement is found.